thalesorp/adopet-api/README.md

 **AdoPet** is a web application that connects would-be pet guardians with NGOs working to find a new home for animals for adoption.

 This repository contains the source code of the REST API developed in Java with the Spring Boot 3 framework, which provides services to the AdoPet application.
-For the front-end part of the project, please refer to the [AdoPet front end repository](https://github.com/sucodelarangela/adopet) by [Angela Caldas](https://github.com/sucodelarangela).
+For the front end part of the project, please refer to the [AdoPet front end repository](https://github.com/sucodelarangela/adopet) by [Angela Caldas](https://github.com/sucodelarangela).

 ## 💡 Features